|

 and honor the Native peoples who still use this plant

-widely, most often referring to it as “Bitterroot”.
-Of
+widely, commonly referring to it as “bitterroot”

 course, many other plants are called by this name and some

-of them certainly shouldn’t be chewed on (Dogbane comes to
+of them certainly shouldn’t be chewed on (dogbane comes to

-Bitterroot and Calamus interchangeably.
+bitterroot and calamus interchangeably.

-Kelly Kindsher reports in
+applications.
+Kelly Kindscher reports in

 his "Medicinal Wild Plants of the Prairie" about the use